ngrok/ngrok-python/README.md

 [ci-badge]: https://github.com/ngrok/ngrok-python/actions/workflows/ci.yml/badge.svg
 [ci-url]: https://github.com/ngrok/ngrok-python/actions/workflows/ci.yml

-**Note: This is beta-quality software.
-Interfaces may change without warning.**

 [ngrok](https://ngrok.com) is a globally distributed reverse proxy commonly used for quickly getting a public URL to a service running inside a private network, such as on your local laptop.
 The ngrok agent is usually deployed inside a private network and is used to communicate with the ngrok cloud service.